 - Once you are on a Wix plan, transferring to other websites can be a pain.
 Wix managed hosting is the only solution and you need to pay a premium for it.
 If you ever want to go down the independent website route, Wix does not allow transferring of content or website to your own hosting plan

 Wix offers a bunch of premium plans.
-The cheapest one start at around $14/month (these plans also differ by country and features included so you might want to check what they offer where you are based by looking at their pricing chart).
+The cheapest one starts at around $14/month (these plans also differ by country and features included so you might want to check what they offer where you are based by looking at their pricing chart).
 The US-based plans go all the way up to $39/month and include everything you could want in a managed website including 24x7 customer support.

 Best for building a landing page for a newsletter service